jfqd/redmine_helpdesk/README.md

 ## Getting the plugin

-A copy of the plugin can be downloaded from GitHub: http://github.com/jfqd/redmine_helpdesk
+A copy of the plugin can be downloaded from [GitHub](https://github.com/jfqd/redmine_helpdesk)

 ## Installation